 2And the chief priests and the experts in the law were looking for a way to put him to death, for they were afraid of the people.

 3And the Adversarya entered into Judas who was called Iscariot, who was one of the number of the Twelve.

-4And he went away, and discussed with the chief priests and temple commanders how he could deliver him to them.
+4And he went away, and discussed with the chief priests and temple commanders how he could betray him to them.

 5And they were glad, and agreed to give him money.

-6And he consented, and began seeking an opportunity to deliver him to them in the absence of the multitude.
+6And he consented, and began seeking an opportunity to betray him to them without a crowd present.

 7And the day of Unleavened Bread came, on which the Passover had to be sacrificed.